 By the time I find a path up between some cottages which rejoins the main road through the town, I realise I’ve overshot quite a bit, and my car is quarter of a mile away back near the station.
 Spring has caused wild flowers to erupt out of every nook and cranny available…

-On the way to the car I pass the Community Orchard, what a lovely idea!
-Although I can’t help but picture mass brawls at harvest time, as everyone scrambles to get as many apples as they can! ?
+On the way to the car I pass a Community Orchard, what a lovely idea!
+Although I can’t help but picture mass brawls at harvest time, as everyone scrambles to get as many apples as they can!

 This walk was completed on 31st May 2020, and was about 6 miles, although in total I had to walk 8 miles.
 Here’s a map:

 Here’s the real-time recorded map of my actual route, which you can pan and zoom around…: